-- PPP Schedule Worksheet A or its equivalent along with: - Documentation supporting the listing of each individual employee in Table 1, including the "salary/wage reduction" calculation, if necessary - Documentation supporting the listing of each individual employee in Table 2, specifically supporting they received more than an annualized \$100K in 2019 - Documentation supporting any employee job offers and refusals, firings for cause, voluntary resignations, and written requests from employees on reductions in their work schedule - Documentation supporting the FTE Reduction Safe Harbor - All other records relating to the PPP loan application, certifications, eligibility, loan forgiveness and compliance with the PPP requirements. - Retain ALL documentation for SIX years after the date the loan is forgiven or repaid. - Permit authorized SBA representatives and representatives of the Office of the Inspector General to access these files on request.
+- PPP Schedule Worksheet A or its equivalent along with documentation supporting: - The listing of each individual employee in Table 1, including the "salary/wage reduction" calculation, if necessary - The listing of each individual employee in Table 2, specifically supporting they received more than an annualized \$100K in 2019 - Any employee job offers and refusals, firings for cause, voluntary resignations, and written requests from employees on reductions in their work schedule - The FTE Reduction Safe Harbor - All other records relating to the PPP loan application, certifications, eligibility, loan forgiveness and compliance with the PPP requirements. - Retain ALL documentation for SIX years after the date the loan is forgiven or repaid. - Permit authorized SBA representatives and representatives of the Office of the Inspector General to access these files on request.

-Quick review of the rule changes from this weekend:
+Quick review of the rule changes: